Brian J. Dooley: Books

 "Robert Kennedy: The Final Years" (Edinburgh University Press 1995, St Martin's Press, New York 1996) is a political biography of Bobby Kennedy.

 "Black and Green: The Fight for Civil Rights in Northern Ireland & Black America" (Pluto Press, 1998, reissued 2019) traces the historic links between the civil rights movements in Northern Ireland and the US.
 Artist Helen Cammock featured the book in her installation which won the 2019 Turner Prize.
 In December 2019 the book was the subject of a 60 minute podcast by Shared Ireland.
 In March 2025, Dooley was interviewed by U.S. broadcaster Tavis Smiley about the book, also available as a podcast.

 "Choosing the Green?"(Beyond the Pale 2004) analyses the part played by the Irish diaspora in the Irish conflict.
 In September 2019 the History Now TV programme in Northern Ireland ran a 30-minute interview with Dooley about "Choosing the Green?"
 From January 2020 the digital files of the book have been hosted and available in the Special Collections Archive at the Library of London Metropolitan University.

+In October 2026 his book "Defiant, Profiles of Resistance" will be published by HumanitasMedia.
+Distributed by Simon & Schuster, it tells eleven true stories of people across Europe who became unlikely Human Rights Defenders.

 Dooley speaks regularly in the media, at universities, political conferences, and other venues on these and related issues.